Radial arm saw: Origins

 In the home shop the radial arm saw is an alternative to the table saw.
-Both machines can rip, crosscut, do simple and compound miters, dado, mold or shape, make tenons, make open mortises, taper cut, and rabbet.
+Both machines can rip, crosscut, cut simple and compound miters, dado, mold or shape, make tenons, make open mortises, taper cut, and rabbet.
 The radial arm saw requires less clearance or space in the shop to handle long stock, since it only requires clearance on the sides, whereas a table saw needs clearance to the sides, in front and at the back.
 The radial saw is perfectly effective backed up against a wall, whereas the table saw needs to be placed in the center of the shop to give all around clearance.
 With some accessories the former can be used as a shaper, a disk or drum sander, a grinder, a surface planer, a router, a horizontal boring machine and even as a power unit for a lathe; whereas a table saw's secondary uses are limited to shaper and disk sander.

 The major shortcoming of most current radial arm saws for home-use is that, most radial arm saws that have been built after the early 1960s are manufactured with stamped sheet metal parts and are machined to loose tolerances, hence they are not precise for doing accurate work without 'tuning'.
 A high-quality radial arm saw has carefully machined track arm ways and locking mechanisms, and a motor that runs very smoothly; under 'no-load' conditions most of the sound and vibration will originate from the whisper/whistling and the imbalance of the saw blade upon the arbor.

 The saw tilts on all axes except vertical slope – see photo (all points of rotation are not clear in photo).

 If machining depth cuts, the radial arm saw allows one to see the progress.
 With the (wood) clamped and using the arm (not hand feeding, which is also possible), the cuts are better machined and require no jig setup; the advantage is not widely needed however.
 Cutting full depth is less convenient, as the saw lowers into the table, cutting the table (often a wood table for that reason).